pubstar-io/PubStar-iOS-SDK/README.md

-# PubStar Android Mobile AD SDK
+# PubStar iOS Mobile AD SDK

-PubStar iOS Mobile AD SDK is a comprehensive software development kit designed to empower developers with robust tools and functionalities for integrating advertisements seamlessly into Android mobile applications.
+PubStar iOS Mobile AD SDK is a comprehensive software development kit designed to empower developers with robust tools and functionalities for integrating advertisements seamlessly into iOS mobile applications.
 Whether you're a seasoned developer or a newcomer to the world of app monetization, our SDK offers a user-friendly solution to maximize revenue streams while ensuring a non-intrusive and engaging user experience.

 ## Installation